 |Subrata Sarker||Shahjalal University of Science and Technology, Bangladesh|

-- Fisheries Service Information Hub: This hub would provide information about local, regional and global fisheries services in a user friendly and interactive way.
-The hub will provide information about the services included the data, infrastructure, and software used to develop the service along with contacts.
-The goal will be to link the fisheries service community in order to bring awareness on what and how data is used for fisheries management and create a network for information sharing.
+- Fisheries-scape: The fisheries-scape will provide information about local, regional and global fisheries services in a user friendly and interactive way.
+Information about the services include the data, infrastructure, and software used to develop the service along with contacts.
+The goal will be to link the fisheries service community in order to bring awareness on what and how data are used for fisheries management and create a network for information and resource sharing.

 - Registry of fisheries Earth observations experts: create an online registry for experts working in Earth observations for fisheries to facilitate networking.

 - Remote Sensing Monitoring of Fishing Activities and Water Parameters in Monsoon Season: We assume that fishing is a yearlong activity, therefore fisheries-related parameters are needed all year round.
 However, during monsoon season in Bangladesh, the optical sensors (e.g. Landsat) are not effective due to cloud cover.
 The Aerospace Information Research Institute, Chinese Academy of Sciences (AIR-CAS) can explore the potential of applying Chinese Satellite data e.g. Gaofen-3 (GF-3) high resolution SAR data to overcome these limitations and maintain the flow of the data acquisition and processing during the monsoon season.
 Moreover, the other series of GF data such as GF-5 and GF-7 data has the utmost potential to uncover maritime fisheries and surrounding features.
 Besides, the ESA has launched a new series of sentinel data which we can explore to include in our working group activities to help facilitate fishing zone monitoring.
 The results from this effort could be used to provide best practices for monitoring fisheries activities when cloud cover is an issue.